Manishch22/Totp-binder-service/README.md

  ```

 ### Deployment of esignet service and ui:
-Please build the latest mock-esignet-integration-impl and use this jar in the artifactory.
+Please build the latest mock-esignet-integration-impl and put the built jar(or the provided jar) in the artifactory.
 For UI modified the public/locales/en.json for Login with TOTP placeholders, so update the same in the artifactory

 ## Mock-identity customization: